PGi Conferencing Service Migration to LoopUp

 Note: This article contains multiple illustrations that are important for understanding the processes described.
 You may need to refresh or change your browser to render all the graphics viewable in WordPress.

-PGI audio profiles in Adobe Connect will no longer work after Oct 1st ad users should delete their PGi audio profile and replace any meeting invitations for meetings after Sept 30.
-The PGi telephony adapter that may be integrated with Adobe Connect Meetings is being deprecated by PGi.
-PGi profiles in Adobe Connect now belong to LoopUp and the latter is currently developing a custom telephony adapter for integration with Adobe Connect Meetings.
+PGI audio profiles in Adobe Connect will no longer work after Oct 1st, 2022 and users should delete their PGi audio profile and replace any meeting invitations for meetings.
+PGi accounts were transferred to LoopUp who has developed a custom telephony adapter for integration with Adobe Connect Meetings.

-The UV telephony option in Adobe Connect does not offer some of the features that the custom PGi adaptor offered.
-Among the features not supported by UV:
+The LoopUp adaptor available in Adobe Connect 12.2 does not offer one feature that the custom PGi adaptor offered:

 Adobe Connect Central > Administration > Audio Providers

-Step four: Create an Audio profile using the New LoopUp Audio Provider.
+Step One: Create an Audio profile using the New LoopUp Audio Provider.

 Adobe Connect Central > My Profile > My Audio Profiles